TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Connected Region Puzzles.md

 * A subtype of [[Partitioning Puzzles]] where we must find one contiguous region of cells.

+### Agre
+* *Goal*: Shade some cells.
+* *Constraint*: Black cells form an orthogonally connected area.
+* *Constraint*: Cells with a number indicate how many cells in the region must be shaded.
+* *Constraint*: In regions without a number any amount may be shaded or none may be shaded.
+* *Constraint*: There cannot be a run of four or more black or white cells.

 ### Canal View
 * *Goal*: Shade some cells on the grid.
 - *Constraint*: All black cells create a single connected group.